X-ray Response of the Fully-Depleted, p-Channel SiSeRO-CCD: Methods

 During readout, the amplifier is operated by applying the bias voltages $V_{GS}$ and $V_{DS}$ to drive the output signal $I_{DS}$.
 Once the charge packet reaches the serial register, it is clocked to the amplifier for readout.
-When charge is transferred into the internal gate, the output gate (OG) is raised to prevent charge from drifting back into the output stage, and the charge modulates $I_{DS}$.
-The drain-source current response exhibits a nonlinear dependence on the total charge stored in the internal gate and is consistent with previous studies of bulk charge detectors that employ a similar output amplifier architecture~\cite{2023_sisero,hynecek1999bcd}.
-Because the SiSeRO output is a current signal, the front-end electronics employ a transimpedance amplifier (TIA) to convert it to a voltage for digitization.
+When charge is transferred into the internal gate, the output gate (OG) is raised to prevent charge from drifting back into the serial register, and the charge modulates $I_{DS}$.
+The drain-source current response exhibits a nonlinear dependence on the total charge stored in the internal gate and is consistent with simulations and previous studies of bulk charge detectors that employ a similar output amplifier architecture~\cite{2023_sisero,hynecek1999bcd}.
+The front-end electronics employ a transimpedance amplifier (TIA) to convert current variations to a voltage for digitization.
 An offset potential $V_{\mathrm{offset}}$ is applied in the TIA to introduce a controlled bias current, ensuring that the resulting output voltage remains within the dynamic range of the readout system.
 Under multi-sample readout, the OG is lowered to send charge back into the summing-well gate (SG).
 The OG is then raised again, and the pedestal signal is read out.
 Subsequently, the charge is returned to the amplifier, read out, and the process is repeated until the desired number of pixel samples is acquired.
 Once complete, the dump gate (DG) is lowered, and the pixel charge is drained to allow the next pixel to be read out.

-The performance of the SiSeRO output stage strongly depends on the bias configuration and readout electronics.
+The performance of the SiSeRO output stage strongly depends on the bias configuration and readout electronics~\cite{cuevaszepeda2025automatingsensorcharacterizationbayesian}.
 The following section details the experimental setup and operating parameters chosen to evaluate the device's response to X-rays.